Finance Strategic Plan 2011-2014

 Finally, it details the governance structure and planning framework by which we are monitoring and measuring our progress.

-- Develop and implement whole-of-government efficiency savings
+- Develop and implement a Whole-of-Australian-Government Evaluation Strategy

 We embrace the APS values.

 The APS is professional, objective, innovative and efficient, and works collaboratively to achieve the best results for the Australian community and the Government.

 The APS demonstrates leadership, is trustworthy and acts with integrity in all that it does.